 6. Click Done editing to save the Inbound Processing configuration.

 Below, a minimal example with an API resolver node followed by a case group that catches everything.
-See how the flow isn’t attached to unhandled events anymore?
-If you have a link to unhandled events, you can find those in the related section of your Inbound Processing settings. image.png Once new reports arrive, find your newly created cases in the Case List with all details attached.
+Notice that the flow is no longer connected to unhandled events.
+Any unhandled event can be found in the related section of your Inbound Processing settings. image.png Once new reports arrive, find your newly created cases in the Case List with all details attached.
 For full guidance, see the cases documentation.

 Step 5: Use Playbooks to Automate